 - The City of Muskego and the Villages of Menomonee Falls and Shorewood in administering existing and approving new loans from revolving loan fund (RLF) programs that support business development. - The Kenosha County Housing Authority in the administration and management of the County's housing rehabilitation RLF program.
-Between 2016 and 2019, six new loans were made and 26 loans were serviced. - Kenosha County and the Town of Wheatland to administer several Federal grant awards to acquire and remove homes located in the Fox River floodplain.
+Between 2016 and 2020, 14 new loans were made, and 35 loans were serviced. - Kenosha County, the Village of Salem Lakes, and the Town of Wheatland to administer several Federal grant awards to acquire and remove homes located in the Fox River floodplain.

-In the past five years, Commission staff have also: provided data and extensive assistance to Waukesha County staff preparing a County economic development plan (in 2015), and prepared economic profiles for twelve communities in Waukesha County for the Waukesha County Center for Growth (WCCG).
+In recent years, Commission staff also prepared economic profiles for twelve communities in Waukesha County for the Waukesha County Center for Growth (WCCG).